 All students must follow the instructions outlined to apply for need-based scholarships, grants, loans, and work awards.
 Entering freshmen who apply for admission to the College are automatically considered for merit-based scholarships.
 The College does not require a student to apply for financial aid to be considered for merit-based scholarships.

-All students must complete a Free Application for Federal Student Aid (FAFSA) and list Occidental College (Code #001249).
+All students must complete a Free Application for Federal Student Aid (FAFSA) and list Occidental College (code #001249).
 The FAFSA is available online at www.fafsa.ed.gov.
-The FAFSA is due by February 1 for all first-year students, by March 2 for all returning students, by March 2 for fall transfer students, and by November 15 for spring transfer students.
+The FAFSA is due by February 1 for all first-year students, by March 2 for all returning students, by March 2 for fall transfer students, and by November 1 for spring transfer students.

-All students must submit copies of their and their parent’s federal tax returns with all supporting documents including W-2s, 1099s, all schedules (A, B, C, D, E, F, K-1, etc.), and statements.
-Tax documents are due by April 19 for all students, except for spring transfers whose deadline is November 15.
+All students must submit copies of their and their parent’s federal tax return with all supporting documents including W-2s, 1099s, all schedules (A, B, C, D, E, F, K-1, etc.), and statements.
+Tax documents are due by April 19 for all students, except for spring transfers whose deadline is November 1.

 All students must submit any additional documents requested from the Financial Aid Office in a timely manner.

-First-time applicants whose parents have been divorced or separated, must also have their non-custodial parent complete the Non-Custodial Profile.
+First-time applicants, whose parents are divorced or separated, must also have their non-custodial parent complete the Non-Custodial Profile.
 The Non-Custodial Profile is available online through the College Board at www.collegeboard.org.